estuary/flow/site/docs/reference/editing.md

 ## Endpoint configuration changes

-A common reason to edit a capture or materialization to fix a broken endpoint configuration: for example, if a database was moved to a different port.
+A common reason to edit a capture or materialization to fix a broken endpoint configuration: for example, if a database is now accessed through a different port.
 Changes that prevent Flow from finding the source system immediately cause the capture or materialization to fail.

-TODO FACT CHECK THIS:

 By contrast, certain credential changes might not cause issues *unless* you attempt to edit the capture or materialization.
 Because Flow tasks run continuously, the connector doesn't have to re-authenticate and an outdated credential won't cause failure.